mortael/script.skinshortcuts/resources/docs/advanced/Context menu.md

 **The context menu relies on additions to the Python api made in Krypton.
 It will not function on earlier versions.**

 Rather than including all the controls directly within your management dialog, you can choose to make some available via the context menu.
-The context menu optoins are defined in [the skins overrides.xml file](../advanced/overrides.md), with all controls within a single `<contextmenu />` element.
+The context menu options are defined in [the skins overrides.xml file](../advanced/overrides.md), with all controls within a single `<contextmenu />` element.

 ## Choosing which control the context menu appears on